kimkulling/cppcore/doc/Memory.md

 This will be done when clearing the allocator.
 All allocations will be invalidated.

 ### Usecases
-You need to sove any kind of algorithms.
+You need to save any kind of algorithms.
 For this you need to work with dynamic allocations, which will be thrown away after finishing your work.

 ### Examples